 Mobitex is a packet switched data communication network.
 It uses GMSK modulation with a 8000 bit/s data rate.
 By using this spectrum efficient modulation scheme, the bandwith can be limited to about 12.5 kHz.
 In Europe, Mobitex can typically be found on frequencies between 400 and 450 MHz.
 In the USA, the 900 MHz band is used for Mobitex.

 PDW can be used to decode Mobitex.
 To get the best results, a discriminator output is absolutely necessary.
-A 2 level interface or RS232 interface is recommended.
+A 2 level interface or USB interface is recommended.
 However, by using your computer's sound card, reasonable results can be achieved.
 You find the settings for PDW here.

 Demodulated Mobitex GMSK signal